Choosing a Care Home in BC: A Guide to Help Your Family Feel Confident

 - Plan for transitions: The first few weeks are the hardest.
 Ask the facility about their settling-in process and how they support new residents.

-- Stay involved: Your role does not end at admission.
-Regular visits, open communication with staff, and ongoing advocacy make a real difference in your loved one's quality of life.
+- Stay involved: Your role doesn't end at admission.
+Regular visits, open communication with staff, and ongoing advocacy make a real difference.

-Choosing a care home is not a one-time decision.
-Needs change, and it is okay to reassess.
-What matters most is that your loved one is safe, treated with dignity, and that you as a family feel confident in the care they are receiving.
+Choosing a care home isn't a one-time decision.
+Needs change, and it's okay to reassess.
+What matters most is that your loved one is safe and treated with dignity.
+You should feel confident in the care they're receiving.

 Related Resources